trenchproject/RShiny_RangeShifts/include.md

 For marine life, suitable microclimates are often referred to as “thermal envelopes.”
 This thermal envelope encompases the three-dimensional space in the water in which the temperature is suitable for that population to live (latitude, longitude, depth).
 The movement of that thermal envelope is it’s climate velocity.
 Climate velocities are up to seven times higher in the ocean than on land.

 In the ocean, currents and tides play a large role in the differences between populations' climate velocities.
 A lobster in the northeast with calm waters may have its thermal envelope’s climate velocity slowly headed poleward, whereas a big skate on the west coast near a strong ocean current may have its thermal envelope’s climate velocity headed quickly south.
 Some populations find their thermal envelope remaining stable longitudinally and latitudinally, but moving shallower or deeper.

+There are many reasons why a population’s climate velocity can be moving in an unintuitive direction.
+Populations that live in gulf or sound waters may find their climate velocity headed towards open waters, which can be in any direction.
+Populations may be restricted by landmasses to their north and must shift around the landmasses.
+Likewise, populations may be restricted in depth by shallow waters, and first must migrate to deeper water access.
+Populations might be near an anthropogenic cooling source -- like a highly air polluted city -- and have their microclimates cooling, or populations may be near strong oceanic currents which prevail over global trends.

 ### The data